samsonjs/lake/Readme.md

     > (set! answer 42)
     > answer
     42
+    > (define drop2 (lambda (a b . rest) rest))
+    > (drop2 1 2 3 4)
+    (3 4)
     > (define list (lambda rest rest))
     > (list 1 2 3 4)
     (1 2 3 4)

 Woah, we even managed to define a useful function without using any primitives!
 There are primitives now though.
 So few they can be easily named.
 They are named thusly:

   * car, cdr, cons
   * null?